vsislab/Matterport3D-Layout/README.md

 [Home](https://vsislab.github.io/Matterport3D-Layout/)|[Leader Board](#leader-board)|[Datasets](#dataset)|[Submit Result](#submit-your-result)|[References](#references)|[Contact Us](#contact-us)|[Liscense](#license)

-# Welcome to Matterport3d Layout Dataset website.
+# Welcome to Matterport3d-Layout Dataset website.

 We construct a new [Dataset](#dataset) for layout estimation, which contains pixel-wise depth label for the dominant planes of the room images.
 Our [dataset](#dataset) uses the indoor images and depth maps from the Matterport3D dataset [1], which has large-scale RGB-D data in indoor scenes.
 All the images have the resolution of 1024x1280.